 We currently expect the initial public offering price of our common stock to be between \$10.50 and \$12.50 per share.
-We intend to apply to have our common stock listed on the New York Stock Exchange under the symbol "DRH".
+We have applied to have our common stock listed on the New York Stock Exchange following the completion of this offering under the symbol "DRH".